ga-wdi-boston/ruby-object-self/README.md

 Developers should be able to:

 - Determine runtime context using `self`.
-- Inoke a getter or setter method using `self`.
+- Invoke a getter or setter method using `self`.
 - Define and use class instance variables and class methods.

 ## Context